Newsroom2025-08-20T17:22:28-05:00

 630-737-9700

-Media representatives must register with the APSS public relations office before receiving press registration for SLEEP 2024, the 38th annual meeting of the Associated Professional Sleep Societies (APSS), which will be held June 1 – 5 in Houston.
+Media representatives must register with the APSS public relations office before receiving press registration for the SLEEP annual meeting of the Associated Professional Sleep Societies (APSS).
 If you’re interested in covering the SLEEP meeting, please email media@aasm.org.
 More information about eligibility, registration, and access, is available in the SLEEP annual meeting press room.

 American Academy of Sleep Medicine